Skip to content Skip to sidebar Skip to footer

 • Numerical changes

-Advancements In Genetic Research
+Advancements In Fine Structure Of Genetic Research

-The structure of our genes significantly influences genetic testing it shapes how we diagnose and understand genetic conditions.
+The structure of our genes significantly influences Genetic Testing it shapes how we diagnose and understand genetic conditions.

 • Identification of Mutations: The structure of genes, including exons (coding regions) and introns (non-coding regions), helps in guiding genetic testing.
 By focusing on exons where changes or variations are more likely to affect your protein function, tests can more accurately identify disease-causing mutations.